mkgask/7dtd-Mods/readme.md

 - DisableTraderTypeB : remove trader npc : show console error every game start *1 *2
 - CraftSolarCellBank : require Advanced Engineering level 5

-*1 Only one of them
+*1 Only one of them.
-*2 Trader will all time closed 24 hours if erasure fails or on existing maps
+*2 Trader will all time closed 24 hours if erasure fails or on existing maps.

+**Not update release because a20-b237 is not test sitll.**
+**a20-b233 release is includes DisableTraderTypeA with CraftSolarCellBank.**

 ### 使い方